 “It’s a way to look into a different culture, and to appreciate the history of a different culture. … I think everyone would like to learn a little about Chinese history; it’s just a wonderful experience,” she said.

-Ms. Vilhena, an academic director at a language school, and her boyfriend Manny Bernardo came to see Shen Yun for her birthday, and she wasn’t disappointed.
+Ms. Vilhena, an academic director at a language school, and her companion Manny Bernardo came to see Shen Yun for her birthday, and she wasn’t disappointed.

 “It’s been fantastic so far.
 We went for a lovely dinner and then we came to this show.
 It’s beautiful,” she said during the intermission.

 Mr. Bernardo, an IT manager, was also enjoying the performance.